diwashrestha/diwashrestha/content/posts/us_immigration.md

 ![SAARC](/images/saarc.jpg)

-I have used python to read data and took the data of only 8 SAARC country using function “country(C_name)”.I used matplotlib python package to visualize the extracted data to find out how was the no of migrants to the US from these * nations from 1980 to 2013.
+I have used python to read data and took the data of only 8 SAARC country using function *country(C_name)*.
+I used matplotlib python package to visualize the extracted data to find out how was the no of migrants to the US from these * nations from 1980 to 2013.

 ```python
 #Importing packages